 To avoid burnout, stay on top of your workload, and keep your clients happy, consider teaming up with another independent contractor.
 Working with another professional is a great way to help grow your business and share the burden of larger projects.

-Here are four instances where partnerships can be helpful.
+Below, we explore four instances where partnerships can be helpful.

-1. Assistance with a Large Project
+1. An Extra Hand for a Large Project

 Yes, taking on a big project can be a great way to build client rapport and add experience to your resume, but you don’t want to risk overextending yourself.